QueryAdmin-ohtu/SuperAdmin3000/README.md

 Sprint 2 / MVP onwards:

 Every developer commits to creating unit tests and E2E-tests using robot framework (when applicable) before deployment.
+The deployed code should be documented.
 Also all code submitted to the main branch should be peer reviewed utilising pull requests.
-The automated tests should reach a code coverage of 75%
+The automated tests should reach a code coverage of 75%.